dset0x/dset0x.github.io/src/notmuch-addresses-in-mutt.md

 Extracting all known addresses from notmuch for use with mutt
 ===========================================

+Edit: You should use [`notmuch-addrlookup-c`](https://github.com/aperezdc/notmuch-addrlookup-c) instead as it has good support for `mutt` and executes much faster.

 Retrieving all known addresses from notmuch's index turned out to be more difficult than I had initially assumed.
 I needed to search not only recipients, but senders as well, due to mailing lists and such.
 Don't forget